zgulde/cods/README.md

 - You want to use a database that is not MySQL
 - You don't want to put nginx in front of your application
-- You want to use an operating system that is not Ubuntu on your server
+- You want to use an operating system that is not Debian on your server

 ## Documentation